yeminyi/myblog/_posts/2020-09-23-angualr-dotnetcore-azure-pipelines.md

 How to create and deply the Angular + .Net Core WebAPI as an Azure App Service using an Azure DevOps CI pipeline?

+Prerequisites
+- Azure Account
+- Source code pushed to your GitHub repository
+- Ready-to-deploy ASP.NET Core application configured similarly to this case

 I found many examples for the same folder for the project.In this case, I separated the front-end and  the back-end in different folder however in the same repo of the github and the same solution.Let's start it.

 ## Create the Project

 I am using the angular template for the illustration.
+If you have your own project,you can skip this part.

 you can create your DotnetCore 3.1 Project ,as below
 ![enter image description here]({{site.baseurl}}/assets/img/2020-09-23-angualr-dotnetcore-azure-pipelines/dotnetcore.jpg)